vpasias/clusterlab/README.md

 # clusterlab
-Cluster Lab based on Vagrant
+Cluster Lab configurations based on Vagrant and KVM